State's coronavirus death toll diminishes to 135, passes 11,000 including residents

 National

 Since the first death was reported five months ago on Feb.
-29, the toll has risen to 183,653, an increase of 1,289 on Wednesday, according to Worldometers.info.
+29, the toll has risen to 184,796, an increase of a world-high 1,143 on Thursday, according to Worldometers.info.

 The one week U.S. death increase was 6,760 at 3.8 percent.

-Also, No. 20 Mississippi reported 58 additional deaths No. 23 Washington, the original epicenter in the United States, had 4.
+Also, No. 12 Arizona announced 33 new deaths and 680 additional cases on 9,150 tests.
+No. 18 South Carolina reported 55 additional deaths and No. 23 Washington, the original epicenter in the United States, had 10.

 Worldwide

 Four European nations are in the top 10.
-The United Kingdom reported an additional 16 deaths for 41,465 in fifth place with the record daily high 1,172.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 13 deaths.
-No. 7 France didn't report any deaths but 5,429 cases, the highest since 5,497 on April 14 and No. 8 Spain 47 deaths.
+The United Kingdom reported an additional 12 deaths for 41,477 in fifth place with the record daily high 1,172.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 5 deaths.
+No. 7 France reported 2 deaths and 6,111 cases, the highest since 7,578 on March 31, and No. 8 Spain 25 deaths.

-Sweden, which has been doing "herd immunity," reported 5 deaths and has 5,817 total.
-Neighboring Norway announced zero deaths for the sixth day in a row to remain at 264 deaths, as well as 50 more cases.
+Sweden, which has been doing "herd immunity," reported 5 deaths and has 5,820 total.
+Neighboring Norway announced zero deaths for the seventh day in a row to remain at 264 deaths, as well as 38 more cases.

-China, the original epicenter of the world, hasn’t reported a death since April 26, dropping to 28th behind Bolivia, and added 8 cases Thursday.
+No. 28 China, the original epicenter of the world, hasn’t reported a death since April 26, and added 9 cases Friday.

 Scripps Only Content 2020